Want to Know How to Become a Grant Writer? Follow This Expert’s Tips

 You’ll also be well-equipped to advise your clients on ways they can improve their operations and thus better compete for grants, and — just as importantly — judge when a prospective client isn’t a good fit to pursue grants.

 There are loads of classes and books on the topic, even certifications you can pursue.
-And there are generally local groups of fundraising professionals that offer conferences, trainings, and professional development opportunities.
+And there are generally local groups of fundraising professionals that offer conferences, training and professional development opportunities.
 All of these resources will arm you with the knowledge you need to be a strong grant writer and a helpful consultant to your future clients.

-Finally, start building a business.
-Develop a website, marketing materials, a business card, an email signature, and the like.
 Head to nonprofit networking events and meet as many people as you can to get the word out about your business.

 Many nonprofits also look for volunteer grant writers, which is a great way to gain experience and perhaps earn referrals.